-The Authority has also entered into an agreement with the New Jersey Department of Transportation ("DOT" or "NJDOT") (the "Feeder Road Maintenance Agreement") whereby the Authority has agreed to make payments of \$8,001,000 per year (the "Feeder Road O&M Payments") to the DOT to reimburse the DOT for the costs of reconstruction, maintenance and repair of certain roadways which the DOT owns and operates and which constitute "feeder roads" to the Turnpike System for purposes of the Act and the Resolution.
-Pursuant to the Feeder Road Maintenance Agreement, the DOT has agreed to maintain the feeder roads in a state of good repair sufficient to support the safe and efficient access and egress onto the Turnpike and the Parkway.
-The original term of the Feeder Road Maintenance Agreement ran from January 1, 2009 to June 30, 2010.
-However, the term of the Feeder Road Maintenance Agreement has been extended annually with a current expiration date of June 30, 2016.
-The Authority anticipates that, thereafter, the term of the Feeder Road Maintenance Agreement will be extended and it will be required to continue to make annual Feeder Road O&M Payments to the DOT.
+The Authority has also entered into an agreement with the New Jersey Department of Transportation ("DOT" or "NJDOT") (the "Current Feeder Road Maintenance Agreement") whereby the Authority has agreed to make certain payments (the "Feeder Road O&M Payments") to the DOT to reimburse the DOT for the costs of reconstruction, maintenance and repair of certain roadways which the DOT owns and operates and which constitute "feeder roads" to the Turnpike System for purposes of the Act and the Resolution.
+Pursuant to the Current Feeder Road Maintenance Agreement, the DOT has agreed to maintain the feeder roads in a state of good repair sufficient to support the safe and efficient access and egress onto the Turnpike and the Parkway.
+The term of the Current Feeder Road Maintenance Agreement commenced on July 1, 2016 and ends on June 30, 2023.
+Pursuant to the Current Feeder Road Maintenance Agreement, the Authority has agreed to make Feeder Road O&M Payments in the aggregate amounts of \$4,000,000 for the six months ending December 31, 2016, \$6,500,000 in year 2017, \$4,500,000 in year 2018, \$3,500,000 in year 2019, \$2,500,000 for each of the years 2020 through 2022 and \$1,250,000 for the six months ending June 30, 2023.
+The Authority anticipates that it will be required to continue to make annual Feeder Road O&M Payments to the DOT after the expiration of the term of the Current Feeder Road Maintenance Agreement.
 The obligation of the Authority to make the Feeder Road O&M Payments to the DOT is limited to the amounts on deposit in the General Reserve Fund which are legally available to be used by the Authority for such purposes and is subject and subordinate in all respects to the pledge created under the Resolution.
-As of the date of this Official Statement, the Authority has made all of the Feeder Road O&M Payments required to be made pursuant to the Feeder Road Maintenance Agreement.